 Tree removal will depend on a variety of factors:

-- The size of the tree
+- The height and width of the tree.

-- The condition of the tree
+- The health of the tree in question

-- Transportation and tipping fees
+- The costs of transportation and tipping

 How Much Does Stump Removal Cost?